gadenbuie/quarto-panel-accordion/README.md

 # Accordion Panels for Quarto Websites

-Easily add accordion panels to your Quarto websites using this extension.
+Easily add Bootstrap accordion panels to your Quarto websites using this extension.

 When used with `format: html`, the content is rendered as a Bootstrap